Skip to content

 battered woman's syndrome

-abuse is used to show that the defendant acted in self-defense even though the threat or danger was not imminent.
-Battered … Evidence of repeated abuse is used to show that the defendant acted in self-defense even though the threat or danger was
+violent criminal charges (as homicide).
+Evidence of repeated abuse is used to show that the defendant acted in self-defense even though the threat or danger was not imminent.
+Battered woman's syndrome is also used as a mitigating … a defense to violent criminal charges (as homicide).
+Evidence of repeated abuse is used to show that the defendant acted in self-defense even though the threat or danger was not imminent.
+Battered woman's syndrome is also used

 Battered Woman's syndrome

-abuse is used to show that the defendant acted in self-defence even though the threat or danger was not imminent; Battered … Evidence of repeated abuse is used to show that the defendant acted in self-defence even though the threat or danger was
+violent criminal charges (as homicide).
+Evidence of repeated abuse is used to show that the defendant acted in self-defence even though the threat or danger was not imminent; Battered Woman's syndrome is also used as a mitigating … as defense to violent criminal charges (as homicide).
+Evidence of repeated abuse is used to show that the defendant acted in self-defence even though the threat or danger was not imminent; Battered Woman's syndrome is also used

 Purgation

-Purgation, the clearing a man's self of a crime of which he was publicly suspected, and … of a crime of which he was publicly suspected, and accused before a judge.
-It was either canonical, which was prescribed
+Purgation, the clearing a man's self of a crime of which he was publicly suspected, and accused before a judge.
+It was either canonical,

 • ‹ Prev